Anton-Wilhelm-Amo-Straße: 17th and 18th century

 The street was created around the year 1700 during the construction of Friedrichstadt, now a historical neighborhood in central Berlin.
 The street originally ended at Mauerstraße.
 Hausvogteiplatz, at the western end of the street, was the center of the German ready-made garment industry prior to the World War II.

 At the end of May 1707, Mohrenstraße was officially named, along with the other streets in Friedrichstadt.
 This is sourced to a history of Friedrichstadt written by Joachim Ernst Berger (1666–1734), who was a Lutheran pastor from 1697–1732 in Friedrichstadt, containing the following note: "In 1707, at the end of the aforementioned month [May], the alley were for the benefit of the people.")
 The 9th street name listed is "Mohren-Straße".

-Other sources support the naming during the reign of Friedrich I (1688–1713), who was also ruler of the West African colony of Groß Friedrichsburg (present day Ghana) and who planned the constructure of Friedrichstadt.
+Other sources support the naming during the reign of Friedrich I (1688–1713), who was also ruler of the West African colony of Groß Friedrichsburg (present day Ghana) and who planned the construction of Friedrichstadt.
 Christoph Friedrich Nicolai wrote about the area encompassing Mohrenstraße and Gendarmenmarkt: "The first construction took place in 1688, from what is today Kronenstraße to Jägerstraße, on the grounds of the former princely folwark and gardens [...]
 In 1706, the streets received their names."
 The Berlin city plan of 1710, which was a later reconstruction, mentions the street by name.

 The street was later extended to connect to Zietenplatz and the adjacent Wilhelmplatz.